jmarca/strip_attachments_vdsdata_tracking/README.md

 binary document attachments.
 Theoretically (I haven't tried it) you can get a doc from the skim database, and then download the attachments from the fat database using this information.

+When you run this program, it will process all of the jobs that are in the kue/redis database, and then quit.
+It will automatically spawn as many workers as there are CPUs on your machine.
+Actually, looking at the code I have no idea if it will quit, or if it will just hang about waiting for new jobs.
+I think it might actually just wait, as there isn't any sort of listener for when the job queue is drained.